Anne Weying: Fictional character biography

 Anne Weying was a successful lawyer, and Eddie Brock's ex-wife.
 In her first appearance, she is a brunette with glasses.
 In later appearances, she loses the glasses and goes blonde.
 Weying assisted Spider-Man by sharing some of Eddie's history.
 She later followed Spider-Man to the amusement park where Venom had Peter Parker's (fake) parents.
 She confronted her insane ex-husband, and managed to convince Eddie to give up this vendetta.
 Later, Sin-Eater shot Anne to which the Venom symbiote temporarily bonded with her to save her life.
 She-Venom then lashed out against the men who had hurt her with such violence that Eddie was afraid for her and compelled the Venom symbiote back.
 Anne retched upon seeing the pile of bodies she had left behind, claiming that the Venom symbiote had made her kill her victims, but Eddie told her that the Venom symbiote wouldn't force its host to do something they did not want to.

 Weying is later incarcerated by the police on a false charge (unrelated to Anne's previous rampage) in order to trap Venom.
 Anne used her one phone call to warn Eddie and to promise not to come.
 Eddie agreed not to rescue her himself, and instead sent the Venom symbiote through the phone lines to her.
 After the Venom symbiote bonded with her, She-Venom was able to break herself out of prison, heading to the amusement park where she and Spider-Man had confronted Venom, only to intercept a raid on a gang of drug dealers.
 During the fight, Eddie was badly injured by a flamethrower, prompting Anne to release the Venom symbiote to heal him, but also to leave Eddie in disgust at his dependence on the Venom symbiote.

 Still reeling from the experience of bonding with the Venom symbiote months earlier and unable to deal with Eddie's return into her life, coupled with her ex-husband's transformation directly in front of her as Venom ran off to kill Spider-Man, sent her over the edge.
 Weying commits suicide after spotting Spider-Man webslinging in an older black costume at a time when the regular red and blue suit had been stolen.
 She leapt from her high rise apartment to her death.
 Her death is later confirmed when her tombstone is shown.

 In a flashback, it is revealed that she got pregnant with Eddie's child after bonding to Venom.
-After giving birth to their son Dylan, she left him in the care of Carl Brock, with the promise that she would return eventually.
+After giving birth to their son Dylan Brock, she left him in the care of Carl Brock, with the promise that she would return eventually.
 She instead committed suicide, after which Carl raised Dylan.
 It is later established that Anne was already pregnant with Eddie's child when she last bonded with the Venom symbiote, with the codex that was left inside Anne by Venom (apparently) being absorbed by the fetus.